timmeko/timmeko/src/editing/spicy-food.md

 **[Read the story →](https://www.washingtonpost.com/wellness/interactive/2024/spicy-food-does-to-body-health/)**
 *Published: 2024 | The Washington Post*

-Everyone's got a story about eating something too hot.
+Everyone's got a story about eating something too spicy.
 This piece let us turn that everyday experience into a full-body journey—tracking what happens from the first bite to the last burn.

 We used a building as the visual metaphor for the body, walking readers room by room as the spicy chicken wing made its way through.
-I loved that choice because it was playful, relatable, and instantly clear.
+I loved that choice because it was playful, smart, and instantly clear.
+The building's systems mimic those of the human body in very relatable ways.
 It was science explained in a way you could almost feel as you scrolled.

-**Role:** Graphics editor and visual storytelling lead
-**Highlights:**
-- Developed building-as-body metaphor for complex physiological story
-- Coordinated room-by-room visual narrative structure
-- Balanced scientific accuracy with playful, relatable design
-- Created immersive scroll-based experience for mobile-first audience

 ### Visual journey
 ![Detail 827](/img/optimized/medium/spicyDetail827AM.jpg)